csc-training/hip-programming/docs/07-multi-gpu.md

 * Can be done from slurm using `ROCR_VISIBLE_DEVICES` or `CUDA_VISIBLE_DEVICES`
 :::

-# GPU-GPU communication through MPI
+# GPU-GPU Communication through MPI

 * CUDA/ROCm aware MPI libraries support direct GPU-GPU transfers
     * Can take a pointer to device buffer (avoids host/device data copies)